willroberts/rogue-spear-2020/README.md

 ### Create Game

 Starts a local server that you can also play on.
-Requires port forwarding.
+Requires port forwarding or a VPN tunnel like Hamachi.
 Won't let you start game without 2 players minimum.

 ### Other: Voobly and Gameranger